lostRating/dolomite-margin/docs/contracts.md

 | [`TransferProxy`](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/external/proxies/TransferProxy.sol)                                       | Contract for transferring funds within Dolomite to other users                                                                                                                                            | [0xb8689de25A06980eD034AE3bf75E2452392e495A](https://goerli-rollup-explorer.arbitrum.io/address/0xb8689de25A06980eD034AE3bf75E2452392e495A) |
 | [`WithdrawalImpl`](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/protocol/impl/WithdrawalImpl.sol)                                        | DolomiteMargin library containing the logic for executing withdrawals                                                                                                                                     | [0x46bF4eB8290fc4Af78B49DfD209BeAF7a8e23043](https://goerli-rollup-explorer.arbitrum.io/address/0x46bF4eB8290fc4Af78B49DfD209BeAF7a8e23043) |

-### Admin Privileges Overview
+### Admin Privileges

 In the initial stages of the protocol, the admin rights are owned by Dolomite's executive team using a simple multi signature wallet (Gnosis Safe) that is stood up behind a delayed multi signature wallet (custom-made by the dYdX team).
-The Gnosis Safe is a 2/3 wallet that is owned by the Dolomite executive team.
+The Gnosis Safe is a 2/3 wallet that is owned by the Dolomite team.
 Meaning, 2 signers are needed out of the 3 owners to execute a transaction.
 The delayed multi signature wallet is solely owned by the Gnosis Safe, which means the security and ownership of the delayed multi signature wallet falls back on to the Gnosis Safe.
 On the other hand, the time delay falls completely on the delayed multi signature wallet; what ever delay is set for the delayed multi signature wallet indiscriminately requires that *all* transactions sent to it wait the same delay before the transaction can be executed.
 This means, all admin transactions involving the `DolomiteMargin` protocol require that `secondsTimeLocked` amount of time must be waited before the transaction effectuates.

 > At the time of launch, the delay on the delayed multi signature wallet is 1 day (86,400 seconds).
 The intention is to